Australia Privacy Policy

 This Policy and the Credit Reporting Policy below apply to Baker McKenzie and its affiliates in Australia (Baker McKenzie Australia) in relation to our operations in Australia and explain how we handle personal information.

-• the countries outside Australia that your personal information may be disclosed to include (but are not limited to) the United Kingdom, United States, Hong Kong, Germany, the Philippines, Singapore, Canada, Argentina and Malaysia;
+• The countries outside Australia to which personal information may be disclosed include (but are not limited to) the United Kingdom, United States, Hong Kong, Germany, the Philippines, Singapore, Canada, Argentina and Malaysia;

-• we also collect information about our contractors engaged by us to perform services.
+• We also collect information about our contractors engaged by us to perform services to be used and disclosed in connection with the services arrangement such as to make payment for services.
 Such information might include remuneration details, hours of work, emergency contact details, superannuation fund and related details, tax file number, bank account details and emergency contact details.
-During the course of a contractor's engagement, additional personal information may be collected, for example, performance and remuneration reviews and leave records and other information as notified from time to time; and
+During the course of a contractor’s engagement, additional personal information may be collected, for example, performance and remuneration reviews and leave records and other information as notified from time to time.
+If personal information we collect is not provided to us when requested, we may be unable to verify aspects of the services arrangement; and

-• if you attend our premises, you may be subject to CCTV recording.
+• If an individual attends our premises, the individual may be subject to CCTV recording.

 What to do if you want to seek access or correction

 If at any time you want to know what personal information we hold about you, you may request access to your record by contacting our Australian Privacy Officer at privacy.australia@bakermckenzie.com.
-We will respond within a reasonable period from the date your application is received.
+We will seek to process your request within a reasonable period from the date your request is received.

-If at any time you want to change personal information that is inaccurate or out of date, please contact our Australian Privacy Officer (see above) and we can amend the record.
+If at any time you want to correct personal information that is inaccurate or out of date, please contact our Australian Privacy Officer (see above) to request correction of the record.
+We will seek to process your request within a reasonable period from the date your request is received.
 If you want to have your personal information deleted, please let us know and we will take reasonable steps to delete it unless we need to keep it for legal or regulatory purposes.

 What to do if you have a question or problem

-If we become aware of any ongoing concerns or problems concerning our privacy practices, we will take these issues seriously and work to address these concerns.
+If we become aware of any ongoing concerns or problems concerning our privacy practices, we will take these issues seriously and work to address these concerns including promptly considering any complaints.
 If you have a question or a complaint about our handling of your personal information, please contact our Australian Privacy Officer (see above).
+We may need to verify your identity before we can look into your concern and respond.
 We will respond to your complaint within a reasonable time.
 If you are not satisfied with our response, you may contact the Office of the Australian Information Commissioner.

 Credit Reporting Policy